Admissions & Requirements

-Issues in Feminist Research Seminar (WOMENSST 691B): A three-credit methods seminar with course content that explores an integrative analysis and may examine selected paradigms in feminist theory.
-Offered spring semester only.
+A three-credit methods seminar with course content that explores an integrative analysis and may examine selected paradigms in feminist theory.

-Three electives with substantive feminist content that fulfill any of the following categories: Transnational Feminisms; Critical Race Feminisms; Sexuality Studies.
-This requirement ensures that students understand the critical importance of the anti-racist politics of racial justice movements and women of color to feminism, and further accommodates the inclusion of transnational feminisms, critical race studies and sexuality studies into the field of inquiry.
+Three electives chosen from the WGSS Course Guide.
 At least two of the three electives should be courses taught by WGSS core faculty and selected from the designated options in the WGSS course guide.
-Students may petition to count one course taught by faculty who are not among core WGSS faculty or not listed in the WGSS course guide provided that (a) the course has feminist content and/or approach (b) approval for taking the course is sought and received prior to taking the course.
-Pre-Approval for counting such courses towards the Certificate is at the discretion of the Graduate Committee.
+Students may petition to count one course taught by faculty who are not among core WGSS faculty or not listed in the WGSS course guide provided that (a) the course contains substantive feminist content, and/or (b) the course is organized around a feminist approach to the material.
+Approval for counting such courses is at the discretion of the Graduate Committee.

-*Please note that in the interest of encouraging student involvement in the intellectual life of the program, a maximum of two courses can be applied towards the certificate prior to acceptance as a certificate student.
+*Please note that in the interest of encouraging student involvement in the intellectual life of the program, a maximum of two courses can be applied towards the certificate, including the semester you were accepted into the certificate.

 Courses will be offered and coordinated by core, adjunct and associated graduate faculty of the Women, Gender, Sexuality Studies Program and will be published in the WGSS Course Guide every semester.
 Our Graduate Program Director or the Associate Director of the Graduate Program can provide supervision of research and advising.
 For further information, contact the Women, Gender, Sexuality Studies Program, W401 South College, University of Massachusetts, Amherst, MA.
 01003.
 Telephone 413-545-1922.